Isurwars/Correlation/README.md

 4. Coordination Number [**Nc**] ("*_Nc.CSV").
 5. Plane Angle Distribution [**PAD**] ("*_PAD.CSV").

-These Coma Separated Values files can then be analyzed with your favorite tool like: LibreOffice Math, Office Excel, OriginPro, etc...
+These Comma Separated Values files can then be analyzed with your favorite tool like: LibreOffice Math, Office Excel, OriginPro, etc...

 For example: